LamNgo1911/mealsync/README.md

     ```json
     {
       "success": true,
-      "data": ["tomato", "onion", "garlic", "chicken", "rice"]
+      "data": [
+        {
+          "name": "tomato",
+          "quantity": "2",
+          "unit": "pieces"
+        },
+        {
+          "name": "chicken breast",
+          "quantity": "200",
+          "unit": "grams"
         }
+      ]
+    }
     ```
   - **Auth**: Required
-  - **Description**: Manually input a description of your ingredients as text and let AI extract and normalize the ingredient list
+  - **Description**: Manually input a description of your ingredients as text and let AI extract and normalize the ingredient list with quantities and units

 - **Generate Recipes from Ingredients**
   ```